gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-25-clock-websocket
+Attempted to use a websocket to get message from the server.
+Tried three ways
+* Stomp from 'stompjs';
+* Stomp from "@stomp/stompjs
+* browser supported WebSocket (that need no import)

+I was able to connect to the websocket and get messages using the first but it is the oldest technology and will require a bunch of code to reconnect.

+Was not able to create the websocket for the second.

+I was able to connect to the websocket for the third but never received a message.

+Punting on this for now and will come back to it later.

 ## step-24-seating-notify
 Show a button to notify players when they are seated at a game.
 When pressed call the server